sbancuz/Appunti/Search algorithm.md

 A search algorithm is evaluated by it's:
 - Completeness : is the search strategy guaranteed to find a solution when there is one?
 - Optimality :  does the search find the best solution?
-- Complexity : time and space complexity
+- [[Complexity of an algorithm]] : time and space complexity
 - Parameters :
 	- $b \to$ is the branching factor
 	- $d \to$ is the depth of the shallowest goal node
+### Uninformed search strategies

+An uninformed search algorithm is given no clue about how close a state is to the goal, for example if given a graph, the algorithm doesn't know what is the best first step to reach its goal.
-### Breadth-First Search
+#### Breadth-First Search

+When all actions have the same cost, we can use the breath first search.
 It's a search algorithm in which all the nodes at level $k$ of the search tree must be selected before selecting any node at level $k+1$.
 It always selects the node with minimum depth.
 ```pseudo
    \begin{algorithm}
     \begin{algorithmic}